baselrabia/paytabs-with-laravel/README.md

 2- App/Models/PaytabsInvoice.php
 3- config/paytabs.php
 ```
-you are free to change what u want in the logic of these files {{ Without Deleteing 🧐}}
+- you are free to change what you want in the logic of these files {{ Without Deleteing 🧐}}
+- the result of success payment will process making a paytabs invoice through the model `App/Models/PaytabsInvoice.php`
+- the config file have differnt values for response languague, currancy, email and secert_key

 ### the package has 2 routes
 ### Create Payment Page: